n89cz/n89cz-blog/content/en/post/ssh-config-file.md

 thumbnailImagePosition: left
 thumbnailImage: images/ssh.png
 ---
 How to use ssh config file to simplify connecting to ssh without the need of remembering host IP addresses.
-Simple feature that helps a lot.
+Simple feature that may or may not help a lot.
 <!--more-->